James Donald

-James Donald (18 May 1917 – 3 August 1993) was a Scottish actor.
+James Robert MacGeorge Donald (18 May 1917 – 3 August 1993) was a Scottish actor.
 Tall and thin, he specialised in playing authority figures, particularly military doctors.

 Early life

 Donald was born in Aberdeen, the fourth son of a Scottish Presbyterian minister.
 His mother died when he was 18 months old and his father remarried.

 Donald grew up in Galashiels and was educated at Rossall School on Lancashire's Fylde coast.
-He briefly attended McGill University in Montreal, but due to asthma, he transferred to the University of Edinburgh.
+He briefly attended McGill University in Montreal but, due to asthma, he transferred to the University of Edinburgh.

-Donald originally intended to be a teacher but seeing Sir Cedric Hardwicke and Dame Edith Evans in The Late Christopher Bean made him decide to be an actor.
+Donald originally intended to be a teacher, but seeing Sir Cedric Hardwicke and Dame Edith Evans in The Late Christopher Bean made him decide to be an actor.
 He began seeing as many shows as possible and studied at the London Theatre Studio for two years.
 He made his stage debut in 1938 in The White Guard and he began to get work regularly on stage.
 He appeared in Twelfth Night with Michael Redgrave and understudied John Gielgud in King Lear.
 He toured the provinces in The Cherry Orchard.

 War service

-In 1939, Donald tried to enlist but a medical classified him as unfit for military service so he joined ENSA.
+In 1939, Donald tried to enlist but a medical examination classified him as unfit for military service, so he joined ENSA.
 He played minor roles in several war films, including Alibi (1942), In Which We Serve (1942), Went the Day Well?
 (1942), San Demetrio London (1943) and The Way Ahead (1944).
 He achieved fame on stage appearing in Present Laughter by Noël Coward.
 In 1943 he was signed by MGM.

 After The Way Ahead in 1944, the British Army reversed its earlier decision and called up Donald.
-He joined the RASC before being assigned to British Army Intelligence where he typed up decoded enemy messages.
+He joined the RASC before being assigned to British Army Intelligence, where he typed up decoded enemy messages.